FabLabIsafjordur/stratasys/README.md

 1. Download [Material.zip](https://github.com/FabLabIsafjordur/stratasys/blob/main/files/Material.zip) and extract it
 1. Open StrataToolNK.exe
 1. The printer needs to be in IDLE or PAUSED state (not MATERIAL or PRINTING)
+1. Select pclass at the top
-1. Select Material or Support
+1. Select Material or Support in OPTIONS
+1. Select the right COM port
-1. Then click Read - this will fill out the fields.
+1. Then click 'Read Chip' - this will fill out the fields.
-1. Click 'Create new' twice
+1. Click 'Create Chip' twice
-1. Click Write and if you get an error, try clicking it again
+1. Click 'Write Chip' and if you get an error, try clicking it again
 1. Select Materials from the main menu of the printer and check if the cartridge is now full

 ## Reset the cartridge chips with Arduino